soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 4 directories, 10 files
 ```

-Note that this package format is something we could release on [Hackage](https://hackage.haskell.org/)
+Note that this package format could be release on [Hackage](https://hackage.haskell.org/)
 for other Haskell developers to use!

 > You can view the git commit of